cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     npm test
 ```

-  Tests should pass. _Should_ as in there is no protocol guarantee that they will, but it looks like they do.
+  The tests should pass. _Should_ as in there is no protocol guarantee that they will, but it looks like they do.

 ### Stopping Compose